IO Tillett Wright: Speaker

 In 2012, Wright delivered a talk at TEDxWomen in Washington, DC, called Fifty Shades Of Gay, discussing sexuality and gender as a spectrum.
 The talk has been viewed over 3 million times.

 Photographer

 Wright is a self-taught photographer who, on September 22, 2010, opened Breedings, his first solo show of photographs, at Fuse Gallery in Manhattan.

 In August 2011, Wright debuted Camila, his second solo show, and Act Like You're Fine, a group show he curated at Tokyo's Vacant Gallery.

-Since 2010, Wright has been working on a project called Self Evident Truths that examines Americans, asking them whether they are "other than straight", and photographing respondents who self-evaluate themselves to be "anything other than 100% straight".
-To date, Wright has photographed 10,000 people in all 50 of the United States.
-On September 15, 2020, a monograph, called "Self Evident Truths: 10,000 Portraits of Queer America" that includes all ten thousand images, has been published by Prestel, with a foreword by Black Lives Matter co-founder Patrisse Cullors.
+From 2010 to 2020, Wright worked on a project called Self Evident Truths.
+To date, Wright has photographed 10,000 people in all 50 of the United States, creating the largest photographic document of a marginalized group in history.
+On September 15, 2020, a monograph, called "Self Evident Truths" that includes all ten thousand images, has been published by Prestel.

 Actor

 As an actor, Wright appeared in several independent films, including in a 2004 appearance as a McDonald's worker in Sex and the City, and after an over decade long hiatus, with a part in the feature film Holy New York (2020).